-The Actuality Condition can be fulfilled also if the context is not that of the utterance, but that of a reported propositional attitude or epistemic state, due to the presence of an attitude verb or modal expression.
-Such a context shift may even be triggered by an adjectival modifier of case (possible / improbable / unlikely / hypothetical case) (cf. Section 4.2.).
+The Actuality Condition can be fulfilled also if the context is not that of the utterance, but the shifted context of a reported propositional attitude or epistemic state (due to the presence of an attitude verb or modal expression).
+Such a context shift may even be triggered by an adjectival modifier of case (possiblelimprobablel unlikely/hypothetical case) (cf. Sect.
+4.2).

-1.4.
-Reference to kinds of cases
+1.4 Reference to kinds of cases